-Parameters Open Economy Closed Economy International Under an open economy, When running a closed Relationships a country allows the economy, a country has no import and export of exposure to the external sector. goods and services.
-There is no export or import.
-Dependency It is Internationally It is Self-reliant economy. dependent economy.
-Trade Borrows and lends Does not borrow or lend Relation internationally. internationally.
+Parameters Open Economy Closed Economy International "Under an open economy, "When running a closed Relationships a country allows the economy, a country has no import and export of exposure to the external sector. goods and services."
+There is no export or import."
+Dependence It is dependent on rest of It is Self-dependent economy. economies.
+Trade It can borrow and lends It does not borrow or lend Relation internationally. internationally.
+Foreign Aid It takes and gives foreign It neither takes nor gives foreign aid/loans. aid/loans.
+Degree of High degree of Low degree of competition is Competition competition is found in found in closed economy. open economy.
+Factors of "Interaction with the There is no international Production external sector also movement/interaction of factors involves production of production. factors (capital and labor), technology transfer, and